BatteriPan/BatteryProject2025SUMMER/README.md

 # Work Breakdown

-    Yeidi Bautista: Functions to compute time to 80% and 100% SOC.
+    Yeidi Bautista: Set up a team organization tool to manage all tasks.
+Sourced battery and specification sheets for said NCA103450 battery.
+Calculated R & C values based on spec sheet charging times.
+Drafted initial script for battery voltage plot.
+Wrote and implemented functions for calculating the time to reach 80% and 100% SOC.
+Drafted and finalized functions and script to compare our original RC model to a CC-CV charging method.

-    Mariah Contreras: Calculating and graphing the derivative of the voltage curve (dV/dt).
+    Mariah Contreras: Rewrote drafts to implement modular functions.
+Finalized main battery script to calculate and plot battery current vs.time, voltage vs. time, and power vs. time.
+Calculated the derivative in order to plot the rate of voltage change.
+Documented calculations in a more reader-friendly TEX format.
+Organized team documents into a shared google drive folder.

-    Baltazar Pacheco Hernandez: Calculating charging efficiency; Debugging if needed; Cleaning up files and improving readability.
+    Baltazar Pacheco Hernandez: Ran through files to ensure there were no issues and debugged them if needed.
+Cleaned up files to improve readability and made adjustments to comments/code in the files.
+Calculated the Charging Efficiency based on an RC Circuit using the provided R & C values.
+Wrote functions to find the optimized charging time and worked with the optimization toolbox, and attempted to implement it.

     Hassan Naboulsi: Updating GitHub README file with recent code changes and usage instructions.
+Managed meeting agendas.
+Conducted routine repository quality checks.
+Reviewed and summarized basic RC-circuit theory.
+Researched optimization toolbox.

 # Further Notes